23 Mar Pronouncing the Glottal Stop in English

 Glottal Stops & How To Pronounce Them

 Glottal stops are important if you want to sound more British.
+But what is the glottal stop?
+We’re here to explain what the glottal stop is and how to use it in Modern Received Pronunciation.
 Listen to this speech by Adele.
 Think about how many [t] sounds you hear.

 Adele Often Pronounces t As A Glottal Stop